 We learn to read the label olive oil: DIRECTIONS OPTIONAL

 On the label of olive oil producer may voluntarily opt to add some statements and information which by law are not mandatory.
 Between these, on the specific type of oil extraction, on its acidity and a description of the organoleptic characteristics of its oil.
 These optional indications, however, are still regulated by law.

-The wording "cold” It is an indication optional and is only found in extra virgin olive oil labels and the virgin.
-To get the word "cold” it is important that the processing temperature of the olive paste and the oil does not exceed the temperature of 27 degrees.
+The words “When cold” It is an indication optional and is only found in extra virgin olive oil labels and the virgin.
+To get the word “When cold” it is important that the processing temperature of the olive paste and the oil does not exceed the temperature of 27 degrees.
 There are four terms allowed by the European Regulation (29/2012).

 - First cold press: indicates the oil obtained less than 27 degrees with a traditional type of extraction system through hydraulic presses.
 What separate the various components of the olive paste, according to the different weight of the molecules (oil and vegetation water).